 The Battery Point neighborhood is one of the best places to visit in Hobart.
 Named for the defensive battery that was situated on the coastline in the early 1800s, the guns never had to be used to defend the city.
 Today, the historic subdivision is rather prestigious – and a perfect place to explore.

 Visitors can devise their own Battery Point Self-Guided Walking Tour – or simply stroll through the pleasant neighborhood.
 Some of the Battery Point Hobart attractions include Kelly’s Steps, the Arthur Circus cottages, Princes Park and the old Shipwright’s Arms Hotel pub.
-The Jackman & McRoss Bakery Hobart in Battery Point is considered to be one the best bakeries in Hobart – and it makes a great stop for some mid-afternoon fuel.
+The Jackman & McRoss Bakery Hobart in Battery Point is considered to be one the best bakeries in Hobart.
+It makes a great stop for some mid-afternoon fuel.

 Short Beach, Long Beach and Nutgrove Beach Hobart